Felipe de Jesús Estévez: Auxiliary Bishop of Miami

-Estévez was appointed by Pope John Paul II as an auxiliary bishop of the Archdiocese of Miami and titular bishop of Kearney on November 21, 2003.
+Estévez was appointed by Pope John Paul II as an auxiliary bishop of Miami and titular bishop of Kearney on November 21, 2003.
 On January 7, 2004, he was consecrated at the Cathedral of St. Mary in Miami by Archbishop John Favalora.
 His co-consecrators were Archbishop Pedro Estiu and Bishop Thomas Olmsted.
-In 2010, Estévez was appointed as vicar general for the archdiocese.
+In 2010, Estévez was appointed vicar general for the archdiocese.

 Bishop of St. Augustine

-Pope Benedict XVI appointed Estévez as bishop of the Diocese of St. Augustine to succeed the retiring Bishop Victor Galeone on April 27, 2011.
-Estevez was installed at St. Joseph Catholic Church in Mandarin (Jacksonville) Florida.
+Pope Benedict XVI appointed Estévez as bishop of St. Augustine to succeed the retiring Bishop Victor Galeone on April 27, 2011 Estevez was installed at St. Joseph Catholic Church in Jacksonville, Florida.
 The installation was attended by over 2,000 lay people, deacons, priests, and bishops from around the country and was broadcast on EWTN.

-Estévez is an active opponent of the death penalty and abortion rights for women, routinely meeting with legislators, writing policy papers and delivering speeches; he has also been an advocate for the rights of the disabled and immigrants.

-Estévez initiated the first ecumenical vespers at the bishop-level in Florida on January 22, 2014, at the Cathedral Basilica of St. Augustine in St. Augustine.
+Estévez initiated the first ecumenical vespers at the bishop-level in Florida in 2014, at the Cathedral Basilica of St. Augustine in St. Augustine.
 The service was attended by Protestant and Orthodox leaders, clergy and lay people.
 He attended the installation of Bishop Robert Schaefer of the Evangelical Lutheran Church in America near Tampa, Florida.
 He collaborated with local Eastern Orthodox Christian leaders in support of the meeting between Pope Francis and Patriarch Bartholomew in Jerusalem on May 25, 2014.

 On October 15, 2019, Estévez announced that the Shrine of Our Lady of La Leche, located in the Nombre de Dios mission in St. Augustine, had been designated by the US Conference of Catholic Bishops as a national shrine.

+Retirement

-On May 24, 2022, Pope Francis accepted Estévez' resignation as bishop of the Diocese of St. Augustine.
+On May 24, 2022, Pope Francis accepted Estévez's resignation as bishop of the Diocese of St. Augustine.